.. _ref_user_guide_html_theme:

 "github_url": "https://github.com/ansys/ansys-sphinx-theme",

-"show_prev_next": False,
+"show_prev_next": True,

 "show_breadcrumbs": True,